ltibm/SvenEnhancer/Events.md

       //This command will only delete the command.executed event that contains #mytag.
       SE_EVENT.Off("command.executed#mytag");

-      //This command will delete all command.executed#mytag event, SE_EVENT.Off("command.executed");
+      //This command will delete all command.executed event, SE_EVENT.Off("command.executed");

       //Or you can pass Callback parameter to remove event